Learn how to migrate your data to Things from other apps.

 If you know how to write AppleScript, you could create a custom script to migrate your data.
 This is only possible on a Mac, and the app you’re coming from must also support AppleScript.
 Please note that you would need to manage this yourself as we don’t provide custom solutions.
 Learn more.

-Things supports Apple’s Shortcuts app, so you might be able to use that to get data into Things from other apps or formats.
+Things integrates with Apple’s Shortcuts app, so you might be able to use that to get data into Things from other apps or formats.
 Please note that you would need to manage this yourself as we don’t provide custom solutions.
 Learn more.

 URL Scheme & JSON